Juaanma/MultipleStocksPlotter/README.md

 # Multiple Stocks Plotter
-A stocks plotter to visualize multiple stocks in the same graph, with separated y axes so that the proportions are the same and the relative changes are more obvious.
+A stocks plotter to visualize multiple stocks in the same chart, with separated y axes so that the proportions are the same and the relative changes are more obvious.
 The data is downloaded from Google Finances, and the only valid